 Distilling our years of experience, we are prepared to give fixed price “best practices” presentations to guide your employees through audits, installations, vendor interactions, etc.

 We designed Beeman & Muchmore in order to take advantage of the efficiencies of the new economy.
-With no steep learning curves and no expensive Bay Area real estate to maintain, our clients pay for the services they receive, not an infrastructure they don’t need.
+With no steep learning curves and no expensive Bay Area real estate to maintain, our clients pay for the services they receive instead of an infrastructure they don’t need.

 Accordingly, not only are we able to offer rates that are half of our BigLaw rates, we have the flexibility to enter into a wide variety of alternate fee arrangements.